 Pre-terminated optical cabling systems specifically designed for the data center environment enable high-density and cost-effective 10G deployments and increase asset utilisation due to reduced jumper complexity and elimination of stranded cabling assets.

 When talking with major transceiver, switch, server and storage makers, the present, near future, and long-term future is full of transceiver types which are based on either Base-2 or Base-8 connectivity.
 In other words, for Ethernet transmission ranging up to 400G, all roads lead to two-fibre and eight-fibre connectivity solutions.

 Data Center operators can also maximise per rack density and competitive advantage when scaling – a Base-8 design enables 100 percent fibre utilisation without the need to purchase conversion modules and minimises total cost of ownership (TCO) with port disaggregation.
 As a result, deploying a future-ready Base-8 design as a data center connectivity solution can facilitate simple, efficient and cost-effective migration to speeds of 40, 100 and even 400G.

 Emerging technology for smarter, faster next-gen architecture

-Traditional 3-tier switching model is giving way to 2-tier spine-and-leaf architecture within the data centre industry as it facilitates faster movement of data across physical links in the network, significantly reducing latency when accessing data.
-While spine-and-leaf architecture offers smarter, faster systems, the migration dramatically increases the number of fibres required to serve interconnection in the data centre campus.
+Traditional 3-tier switching model is giving way to 2-tier spine-and-leaf architecture within the data center industry as it facilitates faster movement of data across physical links in the network, significantly reducing latency when accessing data.
+While spine-and-leaf architecture offers smarter, faster systems, the migration dramatically increases the number of fibres required to serve interconnection in the data center campus.

 Only a few years ago, 864-fibres cables were standard in campus networks.
 Today, higher fibre counts of 3,456 fibres are now available, all within standard 2-inch duct systems.
 These extreme-density cables offer easier installation and faster cable restoration in the event of cuts, thus reducing the cost of downtime.